Andrew-Tech-creator/Disease-Prediction-Using-Machine-Learning/README.md

 🧠 Disease Prediction Using Machine Learning

-This repository contains a Machine Learning-based Disease Prediction system, inspired by the [GeeksforGeeks article](https://www.geeksforgeeks.org/machine-learning/disease-prediction-using-machine-learning/).
+This repository contains a Machine Learning-based Disease Prediction system.
 It predicts the most likely disease a person might be suffering from, based on input symptoms.

 📌 Features